 (CNN) — If you're planning to travel to New Zealand, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

-New Zealand has been a poster child for how to deal with Covid-19.
-Its early lockdown and strict border measures mean it has suppressed the virus to an astonishing degree.
+New Zealand was a poster child early on for how to deal with Covid-19.
+Its early lockdown and strict border measures meant it suppressed the virus to an astonishing degree.

 What's on offer

 New Zealand's landscape is the stuff of legend.
 Arthur's Pass National Park, with its soaring peaks and deep valleys is ripe for "tramping," the locals' term for a good, long hike.
 Cape Reinga and Ninety Mile Beach offer vast sea views from the tip of North Island.
 Meanwhile, indigenous Maori culture permeates every aspect of the country.
 Pick up an RV and it's easy to find an empty corner of this magical country to explore.

 The border is currently open to New Zealand citizens and residents, citizens' partners and dependents, visa holders, international students, and vaccinated travelers from 60 visa waiver countries.
 You can find out more about border entry requirements here.